 Some adverse digestive issues reported.
 Lumps may develop in shake over time.
 Some think it has a chemical aftertaste.

 Emphasis on certified organic, non-GMO ingredients.
 Contains cow's milk derivatives.
 High in omega-3 and omega-6.
 21 vitamins and 16 grams of protein.
 Soy- and gluten-free.

 A few spoilage issues reported.
 Flavor profile has changed over time, may include artificial sweeteners.

 Minimizes blood sugar spikes.
 Contains ingredients for appetite control.
 High fiber and high protein.
 Uses a milk protein base, not soy isolate.
 Rich chocolate and vanilla flavored.
 Low sugar content.

 May need to be blended with ice to reduce richness.
-Some report feeling hungry after 2 hrs.
+Some report feeling hungry after two hours.
 Packaging can be challenging to open.

-Contains 26 g of milk-based protein.
+Contains 26 grams of milk-based protein.
 Rich chocolate flavor.
-No chalky protein powders added.
+No chalky protein powder added.
 Pasteurized, shelf-stable for months.
 Engineered for post-workout recovery.

 Higher carb content, not ideal for diabetics.
 Sugar content may be too high for some users.
 Unpleasant aftertaste reported.